-To protect the coordinates of The Town and the riders, all cabbies created their own mobile weather systems to conceal their journey.
+To protect the coordinates of the Town and the riders, all cabbies created their own mobile weather systems to conceal their journey.
 Derwin didn't bother telling her about the intricacies of the cabby storm spell and the peculiarities of the beasts.
 Even now he could feel the storm whipping itself into freezing existence.
-He took comfort knowing that all anyone on the ground would see was the roiling, cabbycreated squall.
+He took comfort knowing that all anyone on the ground would see was the roiling, cabby-created squall.
 With a jolt and a snort from the beast, they took off.

-I have surely landed one of the choicest positions in all of Croswald, Derwin thought to himself.
-He sighed happily in his daze.
+I have surely landed one of the choicest positions in all of Croswald.
+Derwin sighed happily in his daze.

-"What's that?" a young man asked Derwin.
+"What's that?" a young man asked him.